ganeti/ganeti/doc/design-repaird.rst

 For convenience, the empty string will stand for a build-in diagnose that always reports that everything is OK; this will also be the default value for this collector.

+Note that the self-diagnose data collector itself can, and usually will, call separate diagnose tools for separate subsystems.
+However, it always has to provide a consolidated description of the overall health state of the node.

 Protocol
 ~~~~~~~~